-Directed by Anthony and Joe Russo, this third Captain America installment is a gigantically complex vision of ramifications, taking bits and pieces of the MCU and utilizing each resonant segment for a storied experience of crumbling friendships and episodic catharsis.
+Directed by Anthony and Joe Russo, the third Captain America installment is a gigantically complex vision of ramifications, taking bits and pieces of the MCU and utilizing each resonant segment for a storied experience of crumbling friendships and episodic catharsis.
 Through its grand 2 hour 20 minute run-time, Civil War operates like a culmination *and* an antithesis of the Marvel brand, narrowing its focus to showcase conflict among heroes even though the brawls escalate towards geeky, rapturous highs.

-The U.S. secretary of state (William Hurt), fed up with the fiery trail of fatalities and mass destruction that the Avengers have left behind them, is believes that it’s time the government begins to regulate this rag-tag team.
-The Avengers are pushed to sign the Sokovia Accords which mandates the team of super-heroes will no longer have full autonomy but will instead be placed under the jurisdiction of the United Nations.
+The U.S. secretary of state (William Hurt), fed up with the trail of fatalities and mass destruction that the Avengers have left behind them, believes that it’s time the government begins to regulate this rag-tag team.
+The Avengers are pushed to sign the Sokovia Accords which mandates that the team of super-heroes will no longer have full autonomy but will instead be placed under the jurisdiction of the United Nations.

 To submit to the U.N., Rogers feels, would effectively destroy their ability to mobilize and act as needed.
 Captain America’s defiance only intensifies when yet another deadly attack occurs, this time in Vienna, and the Winter Soldier aka Bucky Barnes, played by Sebastian Stan (who actually has dialogue in this film) is clearly implicated.
-Rogers and the audience learn that Barnes has been framed and decides to go against the new chain of command in the Avengers – effectively making Captain America a criminal and dividing the beloved heroes along two clear ideological lines: restraint and oversight vs autonomy and civil rights.
+Rogers and the audience learn that Barnes has been framed and decides to go against the new chain of command in the Avengers – effectively making Captain America a war criminal and dividing the heroes along two clear ideological lines: restraint and oversight vs autonomy and civil rights.

 What Makes it Great:

-This film accomplishes what Batman vs Superman failed to do; it delivers action and emotion; the MCU has been building these characters over course of several films; we know these characters.
+This film accomplishes what Batman vs Superman failed to do; it delivers action and emotion.
+The MCU has been building these characters over course of several films.
+We know these characters.
 We are invested in their emotional struggles and thus, watching these characters clash is compelling.
-We understand why these characters do what they do and we are rooting for them.
-In BvS, character development was sacrificed for action effects and fan-boy propaganda.
+We understand why these characters do what they do, and we are rooting for them.
+In BvS, character development was sacrificed for action effects and fanboy propaganda.

 Captain America: Civil War has a cohesive narrative, clear ideological differences, and still tackles the question of how much power is too much – a question that BvS tried to address and failed.
-Iron Man champions restraint and Captain America worries about the agendas of government.
+Iron Man champions restraint while Captain America worries about the agendas of government.
 Ideologically, Cap embodies the rugged individualism of neo-liberal America while Iron Man represents corporate socialism.
 Both sides have their merits, and the movie goes to great lengths to ensure that none of their heroes are villainized.

 Also, the introduction of Spiderman and Black Panther is sure to make you cheer.

 While there is plenty of fun to be had, the movie doesn’t bank on the clashing fight scene where all the heroes line up and punch each other out.
 No – the climax of the film actually retracts from the pomp and effects of high action and becomes deeply personal.
-Tales of friendships and brotherhoods live within each frame, interweaving with forces of revenge and haunting representations of the past now committed to time.
+Tales of friendships and brotherhood live within each frame, interweaving with forces of revenge and haunting representations of the past now committed to time.
 Never has a MCU film dug so deep into its own skin, scrambling through its hard wired mechanics and conveyor-belt release cycles to find some peace in its heart and soul.
 The Russo brothers have showcased with Civil War that while Marvel will continue to expand the fights and the fireworks, there’s always room for fascinating, introspective ideas and a dash of poetry.